-Diapering: it’s a dirty job, but hey, someone’s gotta do it (and that someone is…you.)
+Diapering: It’s a dirty job, but someone has to do it (and that someone is…you.)
 But how can you keep your baby’s skin as safe and irritation-free as possible?
 And what’s the deal with diaper rashes, anyway?
-We asked Peter Lio, MD, Clinical Assistant Professor of Dermatology and Pediatrics at Northwestern University Feinberg School of Medicine, how to keep your kiddo’s most delicate skin clean and cared for.
+We asked Peter Lio, MD, Clinical Assistant Professor of Dermatology and Pediatrics at Northwestern University Feinberg School of Medicine, how to keep your baby’s most delicate skin clean and cared for.

 Q: Why do babies get diaper rash?

 A: Diaper rash has everything to do with—you guessed it—diapering: “Diapers unnaturally keep stool and urine right up against skin,” explains Lio.
 “Rashes can also be related to certain types of wipes which can be harsh on baby skin.
 Sometimes the culprit is the chemical in the wipes, other times it can be the paper of the wipes themselves—and it can be irritant or truly allergic in some cases.”
 (All the more reason to make sure your wipes are water-based, fragrance-free, and free of suspect chemicals).
 But try as you might, there will likely come a time when your little one has some sort of irritation down there.
 “It’s incredibly common, and the majority of children will experience diaper rash at some point,” says Lio.
 “The key is trying to prevent it and, if it occurs, promptly addressing it so it doesn’t cause any issues.”

 Q: What does diaper rash look like, and how does it feel to babies?

 A: “Diaper rash tends to start as red, irritated skin,” says Lio.
 “But [it] can progress to true skin breakdown (open, oozing) and even become infected with yeast or bacteria.”
 As for how diaper rash feels: well, probably not good.
 “It is likely very uncomfortable for babies, especially when [it is] more severe.”